mounchiliu/Udacity/self-driving/Chapter-5-SensorFusion.md

 Assume we have prior (black Gaussian function) and measurement (blue), where will the new mean of new Gaussian function?
 ![image](https://user-images.githubusercontent.com/47606318/123800534-fb655a80-d91b-11eb-8681-7c44f4ce82c2.png)

+ans: middle, between the two old means.
+It should be slightly near the measurement side, because the measurement was more certain than the proir according to the diagram above.